-This research program will fulfil the needs for scientific information in order to support the sustainable utilisation of South Australia's Marine Scalefish Fishery.
-The information conforms to that specified in the Management Plan, allowing application of species-specific Harvest Strategies and assessment of performances of fisheries based on established fishery performance indicators and reference points.
+This research program will ensure delivery of the scientific information required to support the sustainable utilisation of South Australia's Marine Scalefish Fishery.
+The information conforms to that specified in the Management Plan, allowing application of species-specific harvest strategies and assessment of performance of fisheries based on established fishery performance indicators and reference points.
 Furthermore, the program recognises the need for ongoing work to support assessment and management of the fishery.